 Michael F. Reilly and his wife, Judy, have been members of OLBS since 1991.
 He has over 40 years experience managing large commercial mortgage loan portfolios and real estate joint ventures, including real estate opportunity funds.
 During his career, he worked for insurance companies, savings banks, mortgage companies and the New York State Common Retirement Fund (“CRF”), the third largest public pension fund, with approximately $160 billion in assets.
 While at the CRF, he was a Senior Real Estate Investment Officer, and in his final year, the Director of the Real Estate Bureau with approximately $13 billion in real estate and mortgage loan assets.

-JoAnn Wagner is a lifelong parishioner?she was Baptized here and received all the Sacraments while attending OLBS school.
+JoAnn Wagner is a lifelong parishioner of OLBSCA.
+She was Baptized here and received all the Sacraments while attending OLBS school.
 Each of her six children is an OLBS graduate.
 She has a BS degree in Elementary/Special Education and a MA from St Johns University in Elementary Education.
-JoAnn works at St. Francis Preparatory High School in the Physical Education Department and is the Director of the Womens Basketball Program and a Varsity Coach.
+JoAnn works at St. Francis Preparatory High School in the Physical Education Department and is the Director of the Women’s Basketball Program and a Varsity Coach.
 Through various community activities that her family has been involved with, she has always held a commitment to the Christian mission and kept Catholic values in the forefront.
 She believes that this opportunity is a perfect way to continue this lifelong belief and mission.